llooker/google_ga360/README.md

 **(3) Central Data Platform** - Take advantage of Looker's data platform functionality, including [data actions](https://discourse.looker.com/t/data-actions/3573), scheduling, permissions, alerting, parameterization (each user can only see their own data), and more

+**(4) Multiple Properties in One View** - see all properties in one dashboard and explore interface!
+And parameterize user permissions as necessary (so analyst for website A can't see data for website B) to give each user a live view into the data that matters to them.

 ### Google Analytics Premium Data Structure